 What is a HELOC?

 A home equity line of credit, or HELOC, allows you to take out credit against the available equity in your home.
-You do not need to have paid off your home to be eligible for a HELOC.
+Your home does not need to be paid off in order to be eligible for a HELOC.

 With a HELOC, you receive a line of credit based on a percentage of your home’s value minus the amount of money you still owe on your home.
 If your home is worth $800,000 and you still owe $100,000, for example, requesting a HELOC at 50 percent of the value of your home and subtracting the $100,000 owed would give you $300,000 in credit.